Enforcement of compliance with the Gender Equality Act

 - respond to the compliance notice received from the Commissioner

-- set out the action that the defined entity will take to comply with the requirement(s), and
+- set out the action that the duty holder will take to comply with the requirement(s), and

 - set out the date by which these actions will be completed